 The family has five children: four daughters and one son.
 The girls are 16, 14, 10, and 1; the boy is 8.

-We’ve compiled a wish list of things they’ve specifically asked for (along with a few things we think they need—like a booster car seat for the baby).
+Here’s a wish list of things they’ve specifically asked for (along with a few guesses at things they need—like a booster car seat for the baby).
 Will you check your closets and see if there’s anything you might be able to pull out and pass along?

 Blender